Andrea Matthews

 Mo mhic dilis – my loyal son

-Mumhan - ancient name for Munster
+Mumhan - ancient name for the province of Munster

 Oíche mhaith, a dheartháir.
 Codladh go maith – Good night, brother.
 Sleep well